AsianaHolloway/Analyzing-Employee-Attrition-Using-Spark-and-Python/README.md

 ## 📊 Result Screenshots

-These screenshots highlight runtime performance metrics captured while executing Spark jobs on single and dual VM configurations.
+Screenshots in the visual file highlight runtime performance metrics captured while executing Spark jobs on single and dual VM configurations.

 1. **Start:End Time Data Loading**
    *Displays the Python terminal session showing the time measurement for data loading from CSV into Spark DataFrame using PySpark.*